DO NOT USE THE TERMS “ARCHITECT,” “ARCHITECTURE,” OR “ARCHITECTURAL”

 For example, did you know that by describing your construction documents as architectural drawings you are violating the law unless you are a licensed architect in this state?
-As a designer, certified or otherwise, you are preparing construction drawings, or documents, not architectural.
+As a designer, Certified or otherwise, you are preparing construction drawings, or documents, not architectural drawings.

 All unlicensed individuals using the title interior architect or interior architecture, is to hold oneself out as an architect and imply that you are a licensed architect, when in fact, you are not; as clearly explained in the Unlicensed Practice Penalty form provided on the California Architect’s Board Website.

-We have discussed with the California Architect’s Board (CAB) the legality of allowing the schools to call their programs interior architecture.
+CCIDC has discussed with the California Architect’s Board (CAB), the legality of allowing the schools to call their programs interior architecture.
 CAB has researched this and told us they have absolutely no jurisdiction in this area and that the schools can call their programs whatever they choose.
 It is the individuals graduating from these programs who are restricted by law, as to what they can and cannot call themselves.
 It is basically an act of individual responsibility.

-If more people are caught and cited and fined by CAB for using the term “Interior Architect” after graduating from one of these programs, and leave the school with the impression that it is okay to use such a title, there will be the possibility of some legal culpability on the part of the school.
-These schools, especially the ones in California need to make it very clear to all students enrolling in their interior architecture programs shall refrain from ever using that title.
+If more people are caught and cited and fined by CAB for using the term “Interior Architect” after graduating from one of these programs, and leave the school with the impression that it is okay to use such a title, there will be the possibility of legal culpability on the part of the school.
+These schools, especially the ones in California, need to make it very clear to all students enrolling in their interior architecture programs are not legally allowed to use that title.

 CCIDC’s position is aligned with that of CAB.
 We are interior designers, they are architects.
 There is no such thing as a hybrid between the two and there never will be.
 If you want to practice architecture then become an architect.
 If you want to practice interior design at a professional level, then become a Certified Interior Designer.
 That is your title as allowed by the state of California, under the law, through CCIDC.